Ohtani, Japan rally in 9th, edge Mexico 6-5, reach WBC final

+MIAMI (AP)When Shohei Ohtani reached second base after hitting a leadoff double in the bottom of the ninth inning, he immediately looked up at the crowd and waved his arms, in a rare sign of emotion, as if he knew what was coming next.

-MIAMI (AP) — Shohei Ohtani sparked a ninth-inning rally with a leadoff double, and Munetaka Murakami hit a walk-off, two-run double to lift Japan over Mexico 6-5 Monday night and into the World Baseball Classic final.
+Ohtani’s clutch hit sparked a late rally, and moments later Munetaka Murakami delivered a walk-off, two-run double to lift Japan over Mexico 6-5 Monday night and into the World Baseball Classic final.

 Two-time champion Japan will face the defending champion United States in Tuesday night’s title game.
 Shota Imanaga will start for Japan – Yu Darvish had been set to pitch before a change was announced postgame.
 Merrill Kelly is likely to start for Team USA, which has won the WBC once.